wuespace/telestion-message-type-dsl-specs/src/index.md

 :: A _Type File_ is any file within the _Types folder_ with the file extension `.types.yaml`.
 Its contents are defined by {TypeFileContent}.

-TypeFileContent: "an object containing of" InterfaceSpecifications MessagesSpecification PrimitiveSpecification?
+TypeFileContent: "an object containing" InterfaceSpecifications MessagesSpecification PrimitiveSpecification?

 {TypeFileContent} must be a valid YAML file.

+Any files fulfilling the _Type File_ specification should get merged in interpretation if they are compatible.
+For example, any _Interface_ defined in `a.types.yaml` should also be available in `b.types.yaml` as if it had been declared in `b.types.yaml`'s {InterfaceSpecifications}.
+The same holds true for {MessagesSpecification} and {PrimitiveSpecification}.
+If types cannot be merged, the _Transpiler_ should abort with an error.

 ### Interfaces